mmuratarat/mmuratarat.github.io/_pages/about.md

 Mustafa Murat ARAT (M.Sc.)

-marat 'at' utk.edu
+marat 'at' utk.edu<br>
 Ph.D.
 Student

-Department of Business Analytics and Statistics
+Department of Business Analytics and Statistics<br>
-James A. Haslam II College of Business
+James A. Haslam II College of Business<br>
-University of Tennessee
+University of Tennessee<br>
-916 Volunteer Blvd, 249 Stokely Management Center Knoxville, TN 37996
+916 Volunteer Blvd, 249 Stokely Management Center<br>
+Knoxville, TN 37996<br>

 If you are interested in collaborating and doing some great work please reach out to me via: